zewa666/aurelia-store-examples/README.md

 * Uses Aurelia-UX

 > Originally from [https://github.com/Vheissu/aurelia-store-todo](https://github.com/Vheissu/aurelia-store-todo)

+> There will be some warnings emitted by Webpack with regards to the css-loader, which are a known issue in the current Aurelia-UX status.

 ## Vis
 Minimal example of integrating [vis.js](http://visjs.org/index.html) with an Aurelia Store powered app and visualizing searched GitHub users.